 - Science and Research at the University of Helsinki

-- Who is a postgraduate (PhD) applicant
+- Who is an applicant for doctoral education

 - Faculties at the University of Helsinki

 - Applying and being accepted

 - Your status as a doctoral student